 It’s also helpful if you suspect multiple allergies, to track and record other possible allergens affecting your child so that you can confirm other allergies too.
 Note this would not be alongside the milk ladder challenge, and should be done at a separate time so that you can carefully monitor how various potential allergens present in your child.

-This diary is available as either a hard copy or a downloadable PDF:
+This diary is available as a free downloadable PDF from our resources library.

 What Happens When We Pass a Step on the Milk Ladder?